jegentile/ng-chrome-cast-channels/README.md

 ## Example

 This repository has a sample sender and receiver application.
-The receiver displays strings from tne sender.
+The receiver displays strings from the sender.
 It should work once the application is configured through the Cast SDK Developer Console and the application ID is filled into *sender.html*.